upsidelab/spree_gladly/README.md

 It's worth noting that in Spree customers are able to create orders without being logged in.
 It is important to be able to link such customers with their Gladly profiles to be able to help them.
 This slightly complicates the search and makes it worth an explanation.
 Since we want to be able to identify both registered customers and customers with only guest orders, we are using the email address instead of the `Spree::Account.id` as `externalCustomerId` in Gladly (the unique identifier of a customer in an external system).

-Note detailes on the exact format of the jsons was shown in previous section.
-The below tables are for information of the meaning of the fields.
+Note details on the exact format of the jsons was shown in previous section.
+The below tables are for information of the meaning of the fields in Spree.

 #### Basic search

 As mentioned in [Basic Lookup](#basic-lookup) searching by name, emails and phone numbers is possible.
-To simplify the search logic and improve performance searching by name and phone number will only search customers with Spree profiles.
+To simplify the search logic and improve performance, searching by name and phone number will only search customers with Spree profiles.
 Searching by email searches both registered customers and guest orders.
 It happens in two phases (for each customer's email separately):

 1. Attempt to find any customers with a Spree profile with the given email.
 If found, search will return that customer.